10 Inuit facts to enlighten your Greenland experience

-1. They Prefer to be Called Inuk or Inuit
+1. Inuit prefer to be called Inuk or Inuit - but not Eskimo

 Although it has become common to refer to the Inuit as Eskimos, this is not their preferred name, nor does it have anything to do with their cultural heritage.
 Instead, it is believed that either the French or Danish first coined the phrase Eskimo, and it apparently meant either “snow-shoe netter” or “meat eater.”
 Either way, the majority of modern Inuit people view the word Eskimo as a racial slur.
 Therefore, if you are speaking with something from an Inuit tribe, be sure to avoid the culturally insensitive word.
 It is also important to be aware that Inuit is for plural usage, and Inuk is singular.

 2. Greenland’s population is primarily Inuit

 As of 2012, a whopping 89 percent of the total population of Greenland was Inuit.
 This means that there are an estimated 51,349 Inuit people living in this country, and the vast majority of them live in the southwestern corner.
 However, there are three distinct major Inuit groups: Inughuit, Tunumiit and Kalaallit.
 Approximately 10 percent of the Inuit people live in remote regions, and each group speaks its own language.